Terrano grapes are cultivated in two European nations, Italy and Slovenia, but the soil is the same: the Carso.

-You can prepare this gorgeous Italian iced dessert anytime, but we suggest to enjoy it during the summer, when your body deserves a bit of refreshment.
+You can prepare this Italian coffee granita iced dessert anytime, but we suggest to enjoy it during the summer, when your body deserves a bit of refreshment.

 We all love granita that is a semi-frozen dessert made from sugar, water and various flavourings.
 Originally from Sicily, the granita is available all over Italy in somewhat different forms.
 Common and traditional flavouring ingredients include lemon juice, mandarin, oranges, jasmine, coffee, almonds, mint, and when in season wild strawberries and black mulberries.